msknapp/website/content/architecture/managed-services.md

 ---
-title: Levels of Management
+title: Managed Services
-weight: 8
+weight: 1
 draft: false
 lastmod: 2023-03-22
 summary: You should choose between serverless, managed, and custom solutions depending on your system's usage.